Bereavement

 In the midst of grief our Christian faith gives us hope and assurance that this is not the end.
 Through Jesus, God promises us life beyond our earthly experience.

 All of us will have experienced the death of a loved one and experienced the pain of grief first-hand or in supporting others close to us.
 For a long time our society has somehow conspired to silence talk about death or about dying; it has been a closed subject which many are frightened to broach but long to talk about.
+But we are now becoming more open about death and recognising that we all need support to navigate our journeys with grief.

 Time to Pray - The Church of England App 'Time to Pray' presents everything you need for prayer during the day, with variations according to the day of the week and the season of the Church’s year.
 You can use app on its own, as your sole act of prayer and praise, or you can use it alongside Night Prayer in a pattern of prayer at the beginning and end of the day.
 Time to Pray is free to use and available to download here.